sszgr/proxy-switchy-x/README.md

 - User-friendly Chrome extension integration.

 ## Installation
-1. Download and install the extension from the Chrome Web Store (link here).
+1. Download and install the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/jbcknednlbbmkmcdolapkfoaecmkjmbl).
 2. After installation, the extension icon will appear in the Chrome toolbar.

 ## Usage